AnthonyProjects/Hadoop-Java-Project/README.md

 * Displayed a bar graph of houses grouped by SalePrice and Date
 * Calculated the total Square Feet of all the houses to include: "SqFtLot", "SqFtTotLiving", and "SqFtFinBasement"
 * Calculate total square feet of houses and then average of houses based on bathrooms, total living
+* find the max sales price and adj sale price
+* find the min sales price and adj sale price
+* Ability to filter out -1 from zipcodes, and 0 from basement square footage, and 0 from year renovated